 Following acquisition, Presidio Property Trust invested $2.9 million renovating the common areas and parking lot, and constructing tenant improvements.
 Leases were signed with 5 former subtenants, including – somewhat surprisingly – the bank, which ended up leasing a full floor.

 In 2014, the property was appraised at $14.8 million and refinanced with a new $11.1 million loan.

-As of 2017, the property is 100% leased with several credit tenants.
-The property is currently valued in excess of $16 million.
+As of 2017, the property was 100% leased with several credit tenants.

 In summary, as of 2017, Presidio Property Trust invested a total of $12.5 million in the property and refinanced out proceeds of $11.1 million.